vincascm/rest-reminder/README.md

 -   **Break Duration**: How long the reminder window stays on screen (in seconds).

 Your settings will be saved automatically.

+## Skip Reminders

+Click the leaf icon in the menu bar and select "Skip Reminder" to skip the next one or two reminders.

 ## How to Create a DMG Installer